Grey-headed Flying-fox

 Another distinguishing feature of the Grey-headed Flying-fox is that it has fur down the full length of its leg whereas the Little Red Flying-fox only has fur extending to the knee.
 The Little Red Flying-fox also tends to have a more northern distribution when in Victoria.

-The National Grey-headed Flying-fox population was estimated to be 680,000 (±164,500) in 2015.
-The population is thought to be relatively stable but may have declined between 2005 - 2012 (Westcott et al. 2015).
+In 2015, the National Grey-headed Flying-fox population was estimated to be 680,000 (±164,500).
+The population was thought to be relatively stable but may have declined between 2005 - 2012 (Westcott et al. 2015).
+More recent surveys between 2012 to 2022 found an average of 580,000 with total numbers ranging between 330,000 and 990,000, with strong seasonal variation (Vanderduys et al. 2024).

 Grey-headed Flying-fox cooling itself by opening wings on a hot day.
 Source: I. Smith